MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/locations/find-a-location-by-address.md

 >
 >  For all location values, it is a best practice to encode the URI before making the request.
 Encoding replaces spaces with "%20" and replaces other special characters with similar encoded values.
 For more information, see [encodeURI](https://www.w3schools.com/jsref/jsref_encodeURI.asp) [JavaScript] and [Uri.EscapeDataString](https://msdn.microsoft.com/library/system.uri.aspx) [.NET].

- A structured URL specifies the location data for the country as part of the URL path.
+ A structured URL specifies the location data for the country/region as part of the URL path.

  **Canada**